 Department of the Health Republic of Philippines adopted ACTD and Common Technical Requirements (ACTR) for pharmaceutical product registrations in 2013.

-The requirements for generic drug registration is based on the dispensing category of the products.
+The requirements for generic drug registration depend on the dispensing category of the products.

 Click here for more details on application requirements for each category of generic drugs and detailed format requirements.